 The Relationship Between Cold Air and Air Pollutants

-Wintertime Energy Use
+Wintertime Energy Use and Wood Burning

-Energy use increases during winter in order to create enough heat to combat the cold weather.
-For example, you may leave your car idling while it warms up.
+Energy use often increases during winter as demands for heat increase with colder weather.
+For example, you may leave your car idling while it warms up or simply run your home’s heater longer.
 The majority of cars, houses and businesses rely on fossil fuels for energy.
 This is particularly true in developing countries, some of which burn coal and garbage for energy.
-This increase in burned fossil fuels, garbage and coal emit copious amounts of PM2.5 and other toxic air pollutants.
+This increase in burned fossil fuels, garbage and coal emits copious amounts of PM2.5 and other toxic air pollutants.

 Furthermore, there is increased wood burning during winter.
 Particularly among residential buildings as more homeowners turn to wood-burning fireplaces to keep warm.
 All of which increase particulate matter and carbon monoxide levels indoors and out.

 In combination with wintertime temperature inversions, increased air pollutants contribute to worse air pollution during winter.